 The rules of the road (trip)

 Road trips are a great time to lean into closeness and togetherness with friends and family members.
 Whether you’re going on a day trip with your significant other or taking a multiday road trip across the country, road-tripping is as good or bad as you make it.
 Taking the time to learn these etiquette rules will show your fellow passengers that you respect them and want them to enjoy the experience just as much as you do.
-Need some travel inspiration?
-Check out these 25 best road trips in America.

 Establish boundaries before you hit the road

 Although the term boundaries may seem off-putting and like a way of distancing yourself from others, setting boundaries actually brings people closer together in an authentic way.
 It’s a win-win for everyone on the trip.
 Why?
 When you and your companions communicate about what will and won’t be OK for each of you on the road, you know what’s expected from the start, lessening stress and aggravation that’s otherwise bound to pop up down the line.

 One of the biggies that you absolutely need to discuss: money.
 “Everyone should be clear on who is going to pay for what,” says Kimberly DeCarrera, a frequent RV road tripper and the founder of RV Tailgate Life.
 “Like divorce, the biggest fight on a road trip is about money.
 And I’ve seen people lose friendships over people not picking up their share of the road-trip tab.”
 While we’re on the topic, avoid these 12 rude money habits you need to stop ASAP.

 With veganism growing by leaps and bounds, and the increased awareness of food allergies and sensitivities, you may be taking a road trip with guests who have specific dietary needs.
 This is another thing you should talk about in advance and think about when planning your snack pack.